 Genealogy and family history research has changed so much in the last 20 to 25 years.
 In the "old days" one needed to demonstrate a ton of patience - for example, waiting for documents to come in the mail; planning a trip to a library or archive; visiting some place where microfilm could be researched; or waiting for letters from newly found "cousins."

-In a way it was easier then because one could plan their research much better.
+In an odd way it was easier then because one could plan their research much better.
 And planning could definitely be more easily included in one's research.

 But today - we have a bunch of resources at our fingertips via the Internet, forums, databases from commercial and free entities, digitized records and indexes, online newspapers - you name it.
 Even online courses and webinars.